 I utilized my Boxcar Children novel unit with my intervention students-6th grade students reading between 4th-5th grade.
 It was the perfect tool to focus on the mystery genre and keep them encouraged about the reading process.
 This crew needed both fluency and comprehension work, so we read aloud, answered the reader response questions independently, checked our answers as a group, then read the next chapter independently.
 It was the perfect way to navigate through this text.

-I created this close reading informational text bundle when my son began quizzing me over his NFL and MLB cards.
+I created these sports close reading passages when my son began quizzing me over his NFL and MLB cards.
 He is a fact kid.
 This fun pack includes 9-one page informational text passages with text-dependent questions, graphic organizers to support informational text, and answer keys.
 Some of my students tend to struggle with nonfiction and this was a way that I could really reach my struggling male readers.
 They want to talk about athletes all day and this is the tool that allows them to do just that, but also work on their reading comprehension.

 Journaling is an essential within my classroom.
 It is a practice we focus on once a week.
 I have also found that after state testing, students can get uninspired to write.
 They feel as though their work for the year is complete.
 I created this tool as a means of keeping my students motivated to write through the end of the year by thinking about the summer fun that lies ahead.